hack-technicolor/hack-technicolor/docs/Resources.md

 #### Bootloader Recovery

-* Accepts RBI firmware images specified in BOOTP option of the TFTP server.
+* Loads RBI firmware images using BOOTP flashing.
 * The firmware is transferred to the gateway via TFTP from your PC.
-* RBI file is decrypted, unpacked, signature checked and flashed into the `bank_1` partition and marked as correctly flashed.
+* RBI file is decrypted, unpacked and, if signature check passed, flashed into the `bank_1` partition then marked as correctly flashed.

 #### Direct Partition Writing